small-seven/reit/README.md

 # Dependencies
 We were using PyTorch 1.10.0 for all the experiments.
 You may want to install other versions of PyTorch according to the cuda version of your computer/server.
-The code is run and tested on the Artemis HPC server and NCI server with multiple GPUs.
+The code is run and tested on the Artemis HPC server, 4090 lab-cluster server, and NCI server with multiple GPUs.
 Running on a single GPU may need adjustments.

 # Data and pre-trained models
 We used the pre-trained models in the [TIMM package](https://github.com/guigrpa/timm).
 We used the CIFAR-10, CIFAR-100, ImageNet-1K, and [ImageNette](https://github.com/fastai/imagenette/) datasets to fine-train and evaluate our proposed models and the baselines.